Bluecand132/Gambling_Game/README.md

 # Gambling_Game
 This game is indeed a gambling game.
+This has a ton of bugs btw.